Call Us: (361) 853-7319

 IS CATARACT SURGERY DONE WITH A LASER?

-No. This is common misconception.
+No. This is a common misconception.
 Most people are confusing Cataract Surgery with many of the other kinds of things we do with lasers.
 I use a state of the art Phacoemulsifier.
 It uses ultrasonic energy to turn the cataract into tiny pieces that can easily be sucked through a tiny wound.

 Some surgeons use “Laser assisted cataract surgery.”
 A phacoemulsifier is still used to take out the cataract.
-For the most part this helps with the easiest parts of the procedure.
+For the most part, this helps with the easiest parts of the procedure.
 It always adds time and a whole lot of extra expense to the procedure.
 Some studies even hint at increased complications.
-For these reasons I don't use this.
+For these reasons, I don't use this.

 WILL MY EYE HURT AFTERWARD?